Jan van Beers (poet): Background

 Van Beers was essentially a Netherlander, though politically a Belgian, expressing his thoughts in the same language as any North Netherland writer.
 In fact, the poems of Jan van Beers are perhaps more popular in the Netherlands than in Belgium, and for many of them there exist more editions printed in the Netherlands than in his political fatherland.

 Early life

 Van Beers started life as a teacher of Dutch language and literature, first at Mechelen, then at Lier, and in 1860 was appointed a professor of both at the Athenaeum (high school) in Antwerp, where he had also been a sub-librarian in the communal library.
 Van Beers as a teacher was early in the field, with Hendrik Conscience, Willems and others, when the Flemish movement began.
-He composed a Dutch grammar (1852), which, in enlarged editions, still holds the field, and a volume of selections from Dutch authors, both books being so much appreciated that the Belgian government made them text-books in the public schools.
+He composed a Dutch grammar (1852), which, in enlarged editions, still holds the field, and a volume of selections from Dutch authors, both books being so much appreciated that the Belgian government made them textbooks in the public schools.